All About Entrapment in Florida

 What is Entrapment?

 Entrapment is an affirmative defense to a criminal charge when the defendant committed the crime only because of the coercion of a government official and, without such coercion, the crime would not have been committed.
-A valid entrapment defense may cause the court to dismiss the case.
+Under Florida Statute Section 777.201, a defendant being prosecuted for a crime shall be acquitted if they can prove by a preponderance of evidence, or more likely than not, that their criminal conduct occurred as a result of entrapment.

 Subjective Entrapment

-Subjective entrapment focuses on the defendant and his or her predisposition to commit the charged offense.
-The first question posed in determining subjective entrapment is whether the government agent induced the defendant to commit the crime.
+Subjective entrapment focuses on the defendant’s predisposition to commit the charged offense.
+The first question posed in determining subjective entrapment is whether a government agent induced the defendant to commit the crime.
 If this question is answered in the affirmative, the second question is whether the accused was predisposed to commit the crime charged.
 In determining this, the defendant must establish a lack of predisposition and the prosecution must rebut that evidence beyond a reasonable doubt.

 Objective Entrapment

 Objective entrapment focuses on the conduct of law enforcement and whether that conduct was egregious enough under the Florida Constitution’s due process clause.
+In other words, the objective test merely questions whether law enforcement’s conduct posed a risk that a criminal offense would be committed by a person who otherwise would not have done so.
 Regardless of a defendant’s predisposition to commit a criminal defense, inappropriate government conduct requires dismissal of the criminal charges on the basis of entrapment.

 Proving Entrapment